 Also last year, Simon served as a writer and executive producer of HBO’s “Generation Kill”, a miniseries depicting U.S. Marines in the early days of the Iraq conflict.
 He is currently at work on a drama about post-Katrina New Orleans entitled “Treme.”
 Simon also does prose work for The New Yorker, Esquire and The Washington Post, among other publications.

 "It was AMAZING!!!
 I got so much great feedback after the event, including from a few folks who said this was the best luncheon they had ever attended.
-Already a few great stories online.
-Thank you so much for all your help!
-If there is every anything I can do for you, or if you have another client you think would be good for a luncheon, let me know!"
+Thank you so much for all your help!"- Lori Russo, National Press Club

 "Splendid.
-We had a full house -- over 500 people -- and they gave him a standing ovation.
-He kindly joined a group of my students in nearby tavern afterward, and they were thrilled, of course. "
+We had a full house -- over 500 people -- and they gave him a standing ovation."- Professor of Humanistic Studies, Maryland Institute College of Art (MICA)